 Kate Mosse at the Women’s Prize for Fiction ceremony

-Kate explains that all of her writing – whether memoirs or gothic fiction – begins with place.
+Mosse explains that all of her writing – whether memoirs or gothic fiction – begins with place.
 She was inspired to write Labyrinth (the first novel in the multimillion-selling Languedoc Trilogy) 35 years ago when visiting Carcassonne.
 It was here that she first experienced what she calls “the whispering of the landscape”.

-“What I mean by that is you can almost hear voices – that there’s a story here for you,” Kate tells us.
+“What I mean by that is you can almost hear voices – that there’s a story here for you,” Mosse tells us.
 “It’s the idea that you can only write this story set here; you couldn’t pick it up and set it somewhere else.”

 “It feels very emotional publishing The Map of Bones because it’s been 12 years of dreaming, researching, planning, writing, and editing,” Kate says.
 “It’s only happened to me once before where I’ve been a bit weepy writing the final pages, but that’s what happened [with this book].
 I felt like I was saying goodbye to people I’ve spent 12 years with, so I can’t wait for people to read it.”